 - 1. Make sure the script is saved locally and is zipped. - 2.
-From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing). - 3.
+In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Test Management (under Testing). - 3.
 Create a script folder. - a.
 Select Subject. - b.
 Click New Folder, and specify a name for the folder, for example, Scripts. - c.
-Click OK to add the folder. - 4.
-On the module toolbar, click Upload Script.
+Click OK to add the folder.

+- 4. On the module toolbar, click Upload Script.
 The Upload Scripts dialog box opens. - 5.
 In the Select Folder box, select the scripts folder you created above. - 6.
-Click the Select button and navigate to the location of the zipped script file. - 7.
+Click the Select button and go to the location of the zipped script file. - 7.
 Click Upload to upload the script.